hilton/hilton.github.com/blog/_posts/2026-07-28-container-layout.md

 ## Cosy alcoves

-Arranging bookcases into U-shapes creates alcoves that increase the book density, so you get 11 bookcases along one wall, instead of only 7.
+Arranging bookcases into U-shapes creates alcoves that increase the book density, so you get eleven bookcases along one wall, instead of only seven.

 ![Diagram showing alcoves along one wall](container/alcoves-top.webp)